Atypical fibroxanthoma

 Atypical fibroxanthoma (AFX) of the skin is a low-grade malignancy related to malignant fibrous histiocytoma, which it resembles histologically.
 Atypical fibroxanthoma manifests as a hard, pink or red papule or nodule that grows over the course of several months and may bleed or ulcerate.
 They typically occur on the head and neck.
 Atypical fibroxanthoma is usually asymptomatic.

 The exact cause of atypical fibroxanthoma is unknown.
 They may originate from myofibroblasts.
 Ultraviolet light and sun exposure are most likely risk factors.
 Atypical fibroxanthoma has also been associated with P53 mutations, xeroderma pigmentosum, radiation therapy, trauma, and immunosuppression.

 Because atypical fibroxanthoma is an uncommon condition that can mimic other disorders, skin biopsy is used to make the diagnosis.
 Treatment involves surgical excision.
 Atypical fibroxanthoma is more common in men than women and usually appears in the seventh or eighth decade of life.

 Signs and symptoms

 Atypical fibroxanthoma (AFX) often manifests as a single, hard, pink or red papule or nodule that swells over several months and has the potential to bleed or ulcerate.
 Tumors typically have a diameter of less than 2 cm, while they can occasionally be as large as several centimeters.
 There have been reports of an uncommon pigmented type of AFX.

 The most frequent locations for AFX are the head and neck.
 Less frequently occurring tumors of the trunk and extremities may appear as bigger tumors.
 Sites like the cornea or eyelid are rarely impacted.

-The majority of AFX tumors don't cause any symptoms.
+The majority of AFX tumors do not cause any symptoms.
 Rarely the lesion may be tender.
 It is rare to experience pruritus.